A Guide to Water Pressure

 - Combi-boilers work best with 12 to 15 litres per minute flow rates: If you are still in the pre-installation stage of buying a boiler, consider your flow rate to make sure a combi is the best choice for you.

 - Choose an electric shower system: Electric shower systems give an even water pressure and can be great teamed with a combi-boiler.
-To have a look at the best showers to get if you have this type of heating system check out our guide on best showers for combi-boilers.
+To see the best showers to choose if you have this type of heating system, check out our guide to the best showers for combi-boilers.